Schatten classes and traces on compact groups: Abstract

 \section{Abstract}

-In this paper we present symbolic criteria for invariant operators on compact Lie groups characterising the Schatten classes $S_{r}(L^{2}(G))$ for all $0<r\leq\infty$.
-Since it is known that for pseudo-differential operators criteria in terms of kernels may be less effective (Carleman's example), our criteria are given in terms of the operators' symbols defined on the non-commutative analogue of the phase space $G\times\widehat{G}$, where $G$ is a compact Lie group and $\widehat{G}$ is its unitary dual.
-We also show results concerning general non-invariant operators.
+In this paper we present symbolic criteria for invariant operators on compact topological groups $G$ characterising the Schatten--von Neumann classes $S_{r}(L^{2}(G))$ for all $0<r\leq\infty$.
+Since it is known that for pseudo-differential operators criteria in terms of kernels may be less effective (Carleman's example), our criteria are given in terms of the operators' symbols defined on the noncommutative analogue of the phase space $G\times\widehat{G}$, where $G$ is a compact topological (or Lie) group and $\widehat{G}$ is its unitary dual.
+We also show results concerning general non-invariant operators as well as Schatten properties on Sobolev spaces.
 A trace formula is derived for operators in the Schatten class $S_{1}(L^{2}(G))$.
-Examples are given for Bessel potentials on $\Tn$ and on general compact Lie groups, as well as for powers of the Laplacian and the sub-Laplacian on $\SU2\simeq\mathbb S^3$ and on $\SO3$.
+Examples are given for Bessel potentials associated to sub-Laplacians (sums of squares) on compact Lie groups, as well as for powers of the sub-Laplacian and for other non-elliptic operators on $\SU2\simeq\mathbb S^3$ and on $\SO3$.